Find out exactly what germs are and how you can lessen your chances of getting sick.

-Germs can be transferred from surface to surface by humans and animals, similarly to the way bees pollinate flowers by moving between them.
+Germs can be transferred from surface to surface by humans and animals, like the way bees pollinate flowers by moving among them.
 Once transferred to a hard surface, germs can survive on their own for long periods.
-In fact, cold and flu (influenza) germs can live outside the human body for between 24 hours and a full week depending on the environment.
+In fact, cold and flu germs can live outside the human body for between 24 hours and a full week, depending on the environment.

-- Cell phones: These days it seems like we are rarely without our phones.
-Throughout the day you might put your phone down on the seat of the train, on the counter at the coffee shop or on the machine at the gym.
-Some might even bring them to the bathroom with you to catch up on your social feed.
+We’re rarely without our phones, and throughout the day you might put your phone down on a table at a restaurant, on the counter at the coffee shop or on a machine at the gym.
+You might even bring yours to the bathroom with you to catch up on your social feed.

-All of these contact points make our cell phones a hot spot for germs that should be regularly wiped down with antibacterial products.
+“Exposure to all of these places makes our cell phones a hot spot for germs, so you should regularly wipe your phone down with antibacterial products,” says Dr. Mowatt.

-- The kitchen sink: You might think bathrooms are the most germ-laden area of the home, but that’s not always the case.
-Leftover food and other particles left in the kitchen sink can feed germs, and placing dishes in the sink or transferring them to the dishwasher gives germs the chance to get onto our hands.
+You might think bathrooms are home to the most germs, but that’s not always the case.
+Leftover food and other particles in your kitchen sink can feed germs and placing dishes in the sink or transferring them to the dishwasher gives germs the chance to get onto your hands.

 Remember to wash the inside of your sink regularly and scrub your hands after handling dirty dishes.

-Unfortunately, there is no way to avoid every place germs are hiding, but you can defend yourself with frequent hand washing, a healthy diet full of immune-boosting vitamins and nutrients and by keeping your hands away from your face.
+Unfortunately, there’s no way to avoid every place germs are hiding, but you can defend yourself with frequent hand washing, a healthy diet full of immune-boosting vitamins and nutrients and by keeping your hands away from your face.